nicolasserrano/CS/Tomcat.md

    </web-app>
    ```

-6. Start the Tomcat server as in step 4 of Start Tomcat:
+7. Start the Tomcat server as in step 4 of Start Tomcat:

    ```
    startup
    ```

-7. Start the browser and write the address:
+8. Start the browser and write the address:
 [http://localhost:8082/Servlet1/start](http://localhost:8082/Servlet1/start)

+To try other apps, download CS repository from [https://github.com/nicolasserrano/CS](https://github.com/nicolasserrano/CS) and copy some webapps to your webapps

 ## Run from pendrive
 - Copy the C:\Programs\JavaStack forlder to your pendrive, for example: E:\Programs\JavaStack